Sesame Balls

 How do you make sesame balls without filling?

 Prepare the dough by dissolving sugar in water over medium-high heat in a separate pan.
 Make sure that the sugar is completely melted.
-In a large bowl, combine 3/4 cup of glutinous rice flour with the sugar water.
+In a large bowl, combine the glutinous rice flour with the sugar water.
+The sugar water can be added in when it is hot or tepid.
+Mix until the consistency is clumpy.

-Continue mixing, either with a paddle or your hands, until the dough forms a soft and smooth ball.
+Continue mixing with a spatula or knead your hands, until the dough forms a soft and smooth ball.
 Add one teaspoon of oil into the dough and mix until uniform.
+The dough should have a smooth and malleable texture, without any sagging.
+It should not feel excessively wet or sticky to the touch.

 Afterward, divide the dough into eight equal pieces and shape them into round balls.
 Roll these dough balls generously in sesame seeds, making sure they are coated all around.
 It’s important to ensure that all the balls of dough and filling are uniform in size.